pivotal-cf/docs-pks/vsphere-requirements.hbs.md

 1. Review the sections below and the instructions in +AFs-Creating Dedicated Users and Roles for vSphere (Optional)+AF0-(vsphere-prepare-env.html).

-1. Install and configure Ops Manager.
-To install Ops Manager, follow the instructions in +AFs-Installing and Configuring Ops Manager on vSphere+AF0-(vsphere-om-install-config.html).
+1. Install and configure +AHsAewB7- vars.platform+AF8-name +AH0AfQB9-.
+To install +AHsAewB7- vars.platform+AF8-name +AH0AfQB9-, follow the instructions in +AFs-Installing and Configuring +AHsAewB7- vars.platform+AF8-name +AH0AfQB9- on vSphere+AF0-(vsphere-om-install-config.html).

 +ACMAIwA8-a id+AD0-'vsphere'+AD4APA-/a+AD4- vSphere Version Requirements